erew123/alltalk_tts/README.md

 #### 🟩 Other installation notes
 On first startup, AllTalk will download the Coqui XTTSv2 2.0.2 model to its **models** folder (1.8GB space required).
 Check the command prompt/terminal window if you want to know what its doing.
 After it says "Model Loaded" the Text generation webUI is usually available on its IP address a few seconds later, for you to connect to in your browser.
+If you are running a headless system and need to change the IP, please see the Help with problems section down below.

 Once the extension is loaded, please find all documentation and settings on the link provided in the interface (as shown in the screenshot below).